kateolmstead/unity-sdk/README.md

 ## Invitations and Virality

-The virality module allows you to track a singular invitation from one user to another (e.g., inviting friends to join a game).
+The virality module allows you to track a single invitation from one user to another (e.g., inviting friends to join a game).

 If multiple requests can be sent at the same time, a separate function call should be made for each recipient.